servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

-# OSCM Marketplace Customization Guide with Bootstrap and Sass
+# Marketplace Customization Guide with Bootstrap and Sass

 ## Introduction